rhel-labs/learn-katacoda/ansible-idm/step5.md

 </pre>

 The square brackets *[]* on the last line of the output means that the IdM infrastructure is setup properly and working as expected.

+To automate running healthcheck every day a systemd timer can be used.
+The default destination directory for healthcheck logs is */var/log/ipa/healthcheck* and this can be the input into a monitoring system to track changes over time or to alert if a test goes from working to error or warning.